victorlaerte/wedeploy.com/node/electric/src/pages/updates/cli/index.md

  -
   version: 1.5.10
   date: July 12th, 2018
   description: Only print first 12 chars of instance ids.
-Autoconnect to instance on "we shell" when only one instance is running.
+Autoconnect to instance on 'we shell' when only one instance is running.
 Minor improvements.
  -
   version: 1.5.9
   date: July 8th, 2018